vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     We might need to define an equivalent to `zx_port_cancel()`.

+## Handle-close operations

-Handle-closing: operations when all references or handles to an object are dropped:
+The following cases apply when all references or handles to an object are dropped:

-*   MBO: An MBO is freed when all references to it have been dropped.
+*   **MBO:** An MBO is freed when all references to it have been dropped.

     Closing the CallersRef handles for an MBO only causes the MBO to be freed if there are no other references to the MBO from a